Timeline

 -

-Minnesota Current Business Licensing Structure
+Minnesota Business Licensing Structure

 According to Chapter 342 of the Minnesota Statutes and adjustments from the legislature during the 2024 sessions, the OCM will establish these 13 cannabis business licenses: